-Véraison – La Maison, a luxury holiday rental cottage which occupies a former wine workers’ residence from the 1700s era is in a brilliant location.
-We were fortunate to stay in the owner’s converted barn next door but had a good look round the main house which is beautifully renovated.
+Véraison – La Maison, a luxury holiday rental cottage that occupies a former wine workers’ residence from the 1700s era is in a brilliant location.
+We were fortunate to stay in the owner’s converted barn next door but had a good look around the main house which is beautifully renovated.

 The old house has been renovated to offer all the modern comforts of a 21st century home!
 It has luxury linens and quality furniture and bathrooms.
 The beds are larger than average with superior quality mattresses that you don’t often find in holiday accommodation.

 The cottage includes two levels of indoor living space and a private outdoor courtyard.
 You can comfortably stay there with 4-6 adults and a couple of young children.

 What makes this holiday home so special is the flexible, separate spaces.

 It is therefore ideal for families or for small groups that want to enjoy time together – and separately.
 With a room that can be either a second salon or an extra third bedroom complete with an attached shower room, everyone can relax in comfort.
 Each bedroom features a private ensuite bathroom and air-conditioning, a rare find in French wine country.
 It’s a clever layout and the outdoor space really makes it.

 A haven of peace in the heart of Meursault!

 From the house, you are only steps away from the village centre yet once you close your doors and enter the courtyard you are in your own haven of peace.

 As I said, where we stayed was ideally situated to explore not only the charming wine village of Meursault in Burgundy but also the surroundings.

 To find out more about this lovely holiday home and to book your stay visit their website.